devclokoja/weekly-challenges/README.md

 - Ensure to register at https://bit.ly/devcl-wc.
 - Check the task for any category (You can only participate in one per week).
 - Complete the task in 48 hours (Any submission after this time will be disregarded).
-- Submit your finished task as eplained below.
+- Submit your finished task as explained below.

 ## Task Links Guide